Angling: Tournaments and derbies

-Sometimes considered within the broad category of angling is where contestants compete for prizes based on the total length or weight of a fish, usually of a pre-determined species, caught within a specified time (fishing tournaments).
-Such contests have evolved from local fishing contests into large competitive circuits, where professional anglers are supported by commercial endorsements.
-Professional anglers are not engaged in commercial fishing, even though they gain an economic reward.
+Angling is also practiced in fishing tournaments, where contestants compete for prizes based on the total length or weight of a fish, usually of a pre-determined species, caught within a specified time.
+These contests originated as local fishing contests and have evolved to include large competitive circuits, with professional anglers that are supported by commercial endorsements.
+Professional anglers may gain cash prizes for placing well in tournaments.
 Similar competitive fishing exists at the amateur level with fishing derbies.
-In general, derbies are distinguished from tournaments; derbies normally require fish to be killed.
-Tournaments normally deduct points if fish can not be released alive.
+In general, derbies can be distinguished from tournaments; derbies normally require fish to be killed, as opposed to tournaments, where points are normally deducted if fish can not be released alive.

 Motivation

 A ten-year-long survey of US fishing club members, completed in 1997, indicated that motivations for recreational angling have shifted from personal leisure, outdoor exercise, experiencing nature and thrill of the catch, to the importance of family time and social bonding via recreational fishing.
 Anglers with higher family incomes went fishing more frequently and were less concerned about obtaining fish as food.

 A German study indicated that satisfaction derived from angling was not dependent on the actual catch, but depended more on the angler's expectations of the experience.

 A 2006 study by the Louisiana Department of Wildlife and Fisheries tracked the motivations of anglers on the Red River.
 Among the most often stated responses were the fun of catching fish, the experience, to catch a lot of fish or a very large fish, for challenge, and adventure.
 Use as food was not investigated as a motive.